 Ladybugs are one of a handful of beneficial insects that play a key role in keeping down populations of harmful insects that can potentially devastate your crops.
 While they might look cute, ladybugs are fierce predators with a veracious appetite for aphids, eating up to 5,000 aphids over their lifetime.
 In the wild ladybugs can live for up to 2-3 years, so that's a lot of aphids.

-Many organic producers or those looking to reduce their use of pesticides, partner with nature and work to attract beneficial insects to help eliminate harmful insects like aphids, spider mites, mealy bugs and other type of destructive insects on your crops.
+Many organic producers or those looking to reduce their use of pesticides, partner with nature and work to attract beneficial insects to help eliminate harmful insects like aphids, spider mites, mealy bugs, and other types of destructive insects on your crops.

 What are Ladybugs